Head and Neck Cancer: The Basics

 If your healthcare provider thinks you may have head and neck cancer, you will need tests done to look at the inside and the outside of your head and neck.
 Tests may be:

 • Endoscopy uses an endoscope, which is a thin tube with a camera on it.
-It is inserted into the nose or down the throat to look at and biopsy any concerning areas.
+It is put into your nose or down your throat to look at and biopsy any concerning areas.

 • CT scan.